A traditionally Scottish social gathering involving folk music and dancing

 Dolphins.
 Moray Firth is considered one of the best places in Britain to observe dolphins.
 Sailing from Inverness Marina up to four times per day, Dolphin Spirit offer 90-minute wildlife cruises.

 Ale and organic pizza.
-Taking its name from the Black Isle, a peninsula that stretches beyond the Moray Firth north of Inverness, Black Isle Brewery is Britain’s premier organic brewery.
-Sample their organic craft ales, as well as over 100 other beers, at the Black Isle Bar a rustic-cool bar with rooms in central Inverness.
+Taking its name from the Black Isle, Black Isle Brewery is Britain’s premier organic brewery.
+Sample their organic craft ales, as well as over 100 other beers, at the Black Isle Bar in central Inverness.
 There’s also a menu of wood-fired pizzas with organic ingredients grown on the Brewery farm.

 HOW TO GET HERE.
 Inverness is in the Scottish Highlands, 3 hours and 30 minutes north of Edinburgh and Glasgow by train.
 Inverness Airport has flights from British cities including London, Birmingham, Belfast and Manchester, as well as European cities including Amsterdam and Geneva.